apache/iceberg-docs/docs/content/docs/flink/flink-getting-started.md

 ### Flink batch read

-If want to check all the rows in iceberg table by submitting a flink __batch__ job, you could execute the following sentences:
+If you want to fetch all rows from an Iceberg table with a flink __batch__ job, execute the following statements:

 ```sql
 -- Execute the flink job in batch mode for current session context